 Anywhere your kids are going to be playing without adult supervision should be examined for toxic plants.
 There are so many beautiful non-toxic plants you can plant around your children’s play area that you’ll be hard pressed to decide which ones are the nicest.

 Hint: It’s a child’s play area and kids can destroy just about anything by running around.
 Make the plants tough, inexpensive, and perhaps with edible fruits so your kids won’t run over them every time they’re playing tag.
 Also make sure they don’t have any sharp prickly thorns.
 Plants protect themselves with physical as well as chemical strategies.

 Get your children involved in plant identification.
 You may be nurturing a botanist or entomologist.
 Because where there are plants there are bugs.
 Another way to get them involved in plants that aren’t toxic is to let them have their own vegetable or flower garden.

-but your child will learn a great deal about the natural world.
+Your child will learn a great deal about the natural world.
 She will also learn that not everything happens immediately.
 Patience is a valuable lesson.
 Perhaps you’ll have a farmer or agronomist in the family.

 The world of toxic plants can be daunting but with the right identification tools, close observation, and patience you will be able to decide which plants you want in your landscape and which ones you don’t.
 With a little effort some of the more poisonous vining plants can be replaced with cucumber, squash, and watermelon vines.
 The flowers are stunning, non-toxic, and the fruits are nutritious to eat.
-For the latest scoop on regenerative gardening and agriculture sign up for our newsletter (link on the right column).